jrfinkel/oper-niel/README.md

 lein-repo
 =========

 lein-repo is a simple and easy to use lein plugin for dependency management across different clojure projects in the same repository.
+Never `lein-install` again!

 ### Internal Dependency Management